5 Ways Your Event Planning Certificate CAN’T Help You

 Speaking of creativity, you really can’t get away with being a Boring Barry if you want to succeed in this industry.
 Creativity can be nurtured but it’s rarely easy to teach, even if you’ve got months of event planner training behind you!

 Some components of an event can’t be forgone—like a podium for key speakers at a product launch-but with those aspects of an event set in stone, you have tons of wiggle room to be inventive.
-If you think that being original is to simply change the tablecloths from a burgundy color to a navy blue color, then you may struggle keeping a client who specifically requests “creative” event planners.
+If you think that being original is to simply change the tablecloths from a burgundy color to a navy blue color, then you may struggle to keep a client who specifically requests “creative” event planners.

 Go to conferences, network, work with imaginative people, make sure you’re constantly exposing yourself to new ideas.
 You won’t believe how well that creativity rubs off on you!